whyhussain07/Twitter-Mindshare/README.md

 # Web3 Project Mindshare Post Generator Bot

 ## Overview
 This Python script automates generating Twitter/X-style “mindshare” posts about Web3 projects.
-It scrapes documentation from project URLs, analyzes the content using the Groq API (Llama 3 model), and creates human-friendly, engaging posts optimized for social engagement.
+It scrapes documentation from project URLs, analyzes the content using the Groq AI, and creates human-friendly, engaging posts optimized for social engagement.

 The script also includes a Google Sheets-based username and passcode authentication to control access.

 ## Features
-- User authentication against a Google Sheets backend
+- User authentication on backend
 - Scrapes paragraphs from project documentation URLs
 - Loads project type metadata to tailor generated posts
 - Generates structured posts with intro, bullet points, and casual closers
-- Uses Groq AI LLM (`llama3-8b-8192`) for natural language generation
+- Uses Groq AI for natural language generation
 - Saves each project’s post in `/output` folder as a text file
 - Includes emoji tone mapping for varied post styles